sourcegraph/learn/posts/how-to-troubleshoot-java-stackoverflowerror.md

 ## Avoid unnecessary constructor calls

 In our second example of cyclic relationships, the error is mainly due to unecessary constructor calls, so work to avoid introducing them in your code.
 Another way of resolving this is to specify one as the parent and the other as the dependent.
-We can put class A in charge and make class B the child.
-This would prevent the recursive constructor calls and avoid the error.
+We can construct class `A` as the parent class and make class B the child, as demonstrated in the rewrite of the program below.

 ```java
 public class A {